Change of name for the purposes of the Gender Recognition Act 2005

 We need documentary evidence of an official name change.
 We are guided by the Gender Recognition Panel about acceptable forms of evidence – see below.

-A key element to the evidence of the persons acquired gender and living exclusively in that gender is that he/she has adopted an appropriate name.
+A key element to the evidence of the persons acquired gender and living exclusively in that gender is that he/she has chosen name.
 There is no legal requirement for the change of name to be documented.
 However, for practical purposes to change a name with official bodies, a document evidencing the change of name is required.
 The Gender Recognition Panel (GRP) would normally expect to see such a document.

 The documentary evidence of a change of name can take several forms.
 The simplest and most common form is a Change of Name Document.
 This is a document confirming that the person making the document relinquishes his/her former name and in its place assumes a new name from the date of the document.